Thanks to the kind folks at Kregel for this review copy!

 In general, the book is well done and very informative.
 The first chapter discusses a number of issues concerning the genre of Paul’s letters, a helpful chapter that helps orient the reader to ancient letter writing and why it matters to interpretation.
 The second chapter on Paul’s historical background is not exactly light reading.
 Harvey meanders through the historical data in an effort to reconstruct a timeline on which to place Paul’s life and mission.
 This is a task that has occupied the pursuits of biblical scholars for centuries and Harvey ably navigates the difficult terrain.
 While some will doubtlessly disagree with some of his conclusions, but he is to be commended for the attention to detail he has given.

 The chapter on Paul’s theology is more thematic than anything.
-Harvey makes no attempt to construct the theology of Paul, but rather a method, which he proposes to be antithetical in nature, particularly as it is conveyed through the Adam-Christ paradigm.
+Harvey makes no attempt to construct the theology of Paul (or even a theology), but rather a method, which he proposes to be antithetical in nature, particularly as it is conveyed through the Adam-Christ paradigm.
 He then spends a few pages discussing various themes that show up throughout the Pauline corpus.
 This is a helpful section in that it is concise enough to whet the appetite and (presumably!) prompt further study, yet does not pretend to answer all the questions that arise in such a study.

 Chapter four primarily concerns textual issues–text criticism, grammar and syntax, and translation(s).
 Essentially, this chapter follows the dictum that before we can exegete the text, we must establish the text.
 As some of you may/may not know, I am not a big fan of doing textual criticism, but I acknowledge its importance and am glad to see Harvey has given it a place of importance in the process of interpretation.